Counter-Strike Deathmatch with Large-Scale Behavioural Cloning: Agent Design

 \subsection{Observation Space}

-CSGO is typically run at a resolution of around 1920$\times$1080, which is far larger than most GPUs can process at a reasonable frame rate, meaning downsampling was required.
-The gives rise to a difficult trade-off between image fidelity, size of neural network, frames-per-second, GPU spec requirements, training dataset size and training time.
+CSGO is typically run at a resolution of around 1920$\times$1080, which is larger than most GPUs can process at a reasonable frame rate, meaning downsampling was required.
+This gives rise to a trade-off between resolution, size of neural network, frames-per-second, GPU requirements and training dataset size.
+For instance, a lower resolution compromises the agent's skill in longer-range firefights but might allow a deeper neural network to run at more frames-per-second.
 Additionally, rather than using the whole screen, a central portion can be cropped, which provides higher resolution for the important region around the crosshair but at the cost of narrowing the field of view.

-For this work, following some experimentation and domain knowledge, the game is run at a resolution of 1024$\times$768 resolution, and the agent crops a central region of 584$\times$488, then downsamples it to 180$\times$80 -- see figure \ref{fig_screenprocess}.
-This allows state-of-the-art network architectures to be run at 16 frames-per-second on an average gaming GPU.
-Whilst the cropping reduces the agent's field-of-view and the downsampling compromises its ability in longer-range firefights, these choices allows us to collect and train on a larger demonstration dataset than would otherwise be possible (noting a 2$\times$ increase in pixel resolution in both dimensions leads to a 4$\times$ increase in dataset size).
+In this work the game is run at 1024$\times$768 resolution, and the agent crops a central region of 824$\times$498, then downsamples it to 280$\times$150 (figure \ref{fig_screenprocess}).
+This allows state-of-the-art network architectures to run at 16 frames-per-second on an average gaming GPU.